UCF/django-5-example/README.md

 # django-5-example
-A containerized Django 5 template
+A containerized Django 5 template that works with Odo

+Use the following commands:

+`odo init`
+`ODO_PUSH_IMAGES=false odo dev --platform=podman --port-forward 8000:8000`